Family Resolutions Specialty Court (FRSC) glossary for parents

 209A

-Massachusetts’ abuse prevention statute.
-This law is meant to protect people from domestic violence.
-It applies to people who are or were married to each other.
-It also applies to people who are or were living in the same household, or who are or were related by blood or marriage.
+Massachusetts’ abuse prevention law.
+This law is meant to protect people from intimate partner violence (IPV) or domestic violence.
+It applies to people who are or were married to each other, living in the same household, or related by blood or marriage.
 It also applies to people who have children together or have been in a substantial dating relationship.
-The Court can order the abuser to stop the abuse and to leave the home.
-The Court can also order the abuser to have no contact with the victim and to turn in all guns and firearm IDs.
-This law is Massachusetts General Law Chapter 209A.
+The Court can order the accused abuser to stop the abuse and to leave the home.
+The Court can also order the accused abuser to have no contact with the person asking for protection and to turn in all guns and firearm IDs.
+(Massachusetts General Law Chapter 209A)